MedStar Georgetown University Hospital/MedStar Washington Hospital Center

 Cardiovascular Disease Fellowship Program

-Under the supervision of highly-skilled clinicians, fellows have tremendous opportunities to manage a variety of cardiac patients at these two institutions, as well as take part in cutting edge research in the field.
-Active research protocols are ongoing in investigational angioplasty, antiarrhythmia devices, echocardiography, congestive heart failure, thrombolysis and angiogenesis.
-Over 100 publications originate from the section each year, and hundreds of abstracts are selected for presentation at national meetings.
+Under the supervision of highly-skilled clinicians, fellows have tremendous opportunities to manage a variety of cardiac patients at these two institutions, as well as take part in cutting edge research in the field, with active research protocols throughout the breadth of cardiovascular care.